 Value propositions are a part of marketing that’s often overlooked.
-Whether you’re looking for a way to communicate your business function to a target audience or you’re in the start-up stages, value propositions are a necessity for all businesses.
+Whether you’re looking for a way to communicate your business function to a target audience or you’re in the start-up stages, value proposition strategies are a necessity for all businesses.

 - IMPACT, A truly great value proposition introduces you to prospective buyers and helps you make a strong first impression.
 The 31 Best Value Proposition Examples You Wish You Had.